SMarzieh/SMarzieh/README.md

 ### 👋 Hi, I am Marzie!

-An astrophysics graduate on the path to become a data scientist/data analyst.
+An astrophysics graduate on the path to become a data analyst/data scientist.

 I am interested in using data and scientific methods to drive insights and make predicitions.

 - 🔭 I’m currently working on a healthacare project to predict the persistency of drugs.
-- 🌱 I am learning about SQL and tableue, and machine learning models which are necessary skills for a data scientist.
+- 🌱 I am learning about SQL and tableue, and business metrics which are necessary skills for a data analyst.
 -
 -  ⚡ Fun fact: I enjoy cooking, travelling and playing violin!😀
 -